-is Curator at the Center for Contemporary Art in Tel Aviv and Program Associate at Artis.
-She was listed by Artslant as one of 15 curators to watch in 2015.
-Until recently she was based in New York working as an independent curator and also as Executive Director of Flux Factory, a non-profit arts center in Queens, NY, where she founded an acclaimed residency program and set up a thriving institution.
+is Curator at the Center for Contemporary Art in Tel Aviv and Curatorial Associate at Artis.
+She was listed by artnet as one of 25 women curators on the rise and by Artslant as one of 15 curators to watch in 2015.
+Until recently she was based in New York working as an independent curator and also as Executive Director of Flux Factory where she founded an acclaimed residency program and set up a thriving institution.
 Chen holds an M.A. from Bard College's Center for Curatorial Studies, a B.A. in Anthropology, and a B.F.A. in Visual Art from York University.

 Chen's independent exhibitions include Sights and Sounds at the Jewish Museum in New York, Emotional Blackmail at the Kitchener-Waterloo Art Gallery and the Southern Alberta Art Gallery, Into the Eye of the Storm at the Israeli Center for Digital Art and Double Take Triple Give at the Museums of Bat Yam.
 Others shows include Life Stories at TPW (with a master workshop at Union Docs), Stutter and Twitch at the Justina Barnicke Gallery, and the Mobile Archive at Art in General.
 (An interview of Chen and Galit Eilat by Thom Donovan about the Mobile Archive is on Fanzine.)
 Her commission for one of Liam Gillick's Pinboards was recently on view at the Center for Curatorial Studies, Bard College for his retrospective.
 See also One After Another, a curatorial project that was held at the now defunct National Gallery of Saskatchewan.